gauravdatt2000/COVID-19-TRACKER/README.md

 >Download the project by clicking on the ![](c3.PNG) which is on the up-right

 ## Run python project in VScode or pycharm
->NOte : before running in the vs code setup the environment of python
+>Note : before running in the vs code setup the environment of python

 > Run successfully